-When you allow multiple values you must also define the item delimiter, which is the character that separates each item in the list (often a comma).
+When you allow multiple values, you must also define the item delimiter, which is the character that separates each item in the list (for example, a comma).
 You must also define the Delimiter Escape, which is used if the delimiter character is used in a data value.

 When finished, click OK twice to close the dialog boxes and return to the view.

 URL actions can also point to a web page object in a dashboard.
 Refer to Actions and Dashboards to learn more about how actions work with dashboards.